dipti1986/blog-post-app/README.md

 ## Known Issues
 There are a few bugs with the current build of the app:
-* Some time Nginx load balancer routing timeout
+* Some time Nginx load balancer routing need refresh

 ## Future Improvements
 There are a number of improvements I would like to implement (outside of current bugs):